waynegakuo/bytewise/README.md

 - What items are in stock?
 - What is the most expensive item?

-### How the Application Integrates with Vertex AI 🧠
+### How the Application Integrates with Firebase AI Logic 🧠

-The core logic for interacting with the Vertex AI in Firebase API resides in the `src/app/services/ai.service.ts` file.
-You'll find the initialization of the Vertex AI service there:
+The core logic for interacting with the Firebase AI Logic API resides in the `src/app/services/ai.service.ts` file.
+You'll find the initialization of the Firebase AI Logic service there:

 ```typescript
 import { getVertexAI } from 'firebase/vertexai';